agirorn/yardman/README.md

   -h, --help              This help text
   -v, --version           Display version information -x, --exec=executable   Executable to run
-  -X, --no-start          Do not run the executable on start -w, --watch=files...
-Comma separated list of files to monitor for change.
+  -n, --npm=script        Executable an npm script with the --silent flag -X, --no-start          Do not run the executable on start -w, --watch=files...
+Comma separated list of files to monitor for change

 Example:
   yardman src make